 I use the initialism MAP because litigators and trial lawyers responsible for prosecuting or defending a high-risk case Manage, Analyze, and, ultimately, Present the proof points to a judge or jury.
 The goal in presenting the case is to tell a memorable, emotionally believable, and intellectually honest story presented in a way that is easy for others to visualize.

 The book is divided into four parts.
 Part 1 (Chapters 1 through 6) covers Managing the case.
 Part 2 (Chapters 7 through 12) covers Analyzing the case record.
-Part 3 (Chapters 13 through 17) covers Presentation principles.
-Part 4 (Chapters 18 through 20) offers two approaches for reviewing the case and team performance and best practices for conducting mock jury studies.
+Part 3 (Chapters 13 through 16) covers Presentation principles.
+Part 4 (Chapters 17 and 18) offers two approaches for reviewing the case and team performance.

 The book progresses in a logical instructional sequence, starting off with chapters on managing, then moving to analysis, then to presentation, and, finally, to review.
 I wrote each chapter mindful of the previous chapters.
 But each chapter can also be read as a stand-alone piece—meaning if you need guidance on how to prepare an effective litigation budget, you can read Chapter 9, “Creating the Litigation Budget,” without having to read the entire book.
 I do, however, strongly encourage you to read every chapter and address the discussion questions at the end of each chapter.

-The fourth edition of MAP a Complex Case will be available in April 2018.
-If you’d like to receive notice of its availability, please send me an e-mail (firstname.lastname@example.org) and I’ll put you on the list.
-In the meantime, please download the Table of Contents, Preface, and Chapter 1—How to Apply Principles of Project and Program Management.
+The fourth edition of MAP a Complex Case will be available in August 2018.
+If you’d like to receive notice of its availability, please send me an e-mail (email@example.com) and I’ll put you on the list.